Understanding General Intercessions for Daily Mass

 Option 1

-1.That the Church, inspired by St. Stephen's courageous witness and forgiveness, may always proclaim Christ crucified and risen, even in the face of persecution, let us pray to the Lord.Lord, hear our prayer.
+1.That the Church, like Saint Stephen, may proclaim Christ with courage and without fear, even when it brings opposition, let us pray to the Lord.Lord, hear our prayer.

-2.That world leaders may uphold justice and protect those who suffer for their faith or for speaking the truth, let us pray to the Lord.Lord, hear our prayer.
+3.For those persecuted for their faith, imprisoned, silenced, or exiled for their religious beliefs, let us pray to the Lord.Lord, hear our prayer.

-4.That we may have the grace to forgive our enemies and pray for those who persecute us, following the example of Christ and St. Stephen, let us pray to the Lord.Lord, hear our prayer.
+4.That we may find the grace to forgive those who have wronged us, let us pray to the Lord.Lord, hear our prayer.

-5.That our local community may be a place where faith is lived with conviction and where all are willing to bear witness to Christ, whatever the cost, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be a community where faith is lived honestly and where members support one another through difficulty, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-1.For Pope Leo XIV and all pastors, that they may be fearless preachers of the Gospel, like St. Stephen, even when it is unpopular, let us pray to the Lord.Lord, hear our prayer.
+1.For Pope Leo XIV, that he may proclaim the Gospel with the fearless simplicity of Saint Stephen, let us pray to the Lord.Lord, hear our prayer.

 Optional:For our sick, bereaved, etc., special projects or events.Lord, hear our prayer.

-That N. and all who have died may, like St. Stephen, see the heavens opened and Jesus standing at the right hand of God, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may rest in the mercy and love of God, let us pray to the Lord.Lord, hear our prayer.

 Variations if Feast is not celebrated